 The project Open Gender Platform aims to foster the German-speaking gender studies community’s transition to open access, while connecting existing open access projects within this academic field.

-The main focus of the project is to develop a publication infrastructure that makes both scientific results and publications of gender studies freely accessible and easily usable.
-Therefore, the goal is that the platform will provide a common home for all open access activities within German-speaking gender studies and provide for the publication needs of this community.
-Such needs include facilitating exchanges between heterogenous structures of knowledge production, disseminating resources within a multidisciplinary field, and pursuing more open formats of publishing informed by community-based reflections on accessibility and exclusion.
+The main focus of the project was to develop a publication infrastructure that makes both scientific results and publications of gender studies freely accessible and easily usable.
+Therefore, the goal of the project was to provide a common home for all open access activities within German-speaking gender studies and provide for the publication needs of this community.
+Such needs include facilitating exchanges between heterogeneous structures of knowledge production, disseminating resources within a multidisciplinary field, and pursuing more open formats of publishing informed by community-based reflections on accessibility and exclusion.

-The project has a practical aim of implementing, promoting, and cultivating the aforementioned publication contexts, and offers training and supervision services to these ends.
-Additionally, the project’s structure encourages continuous evaluation and networking, with consecutive work packages designed to systematically address the publication and reception processes that are of vital importance for modernizing the publication habits within gender studies.
+The project had a practical aim of implementing, promoting, and cultivating the aforementioned publication contexts, and offered training and supervision services to these ends.
+Additionally, the project’s structure encouraged continuous evaluation and networking, with consecutive work packages designed to systematically address the publication and reception processes that are of vital importance for modernizing the publication habits within gender studies.